anikolic1/PersonalWebsite/README.md

 I plan on adding ways for visitors to comment on my projects and describe what they think.
 I also plan on adding a blog page that I would update once in a while to talk about my work or what I'm interested in, in terms of technology and programming.

+## Suggestions
+I am open to any suggestions to improve my website!
+I am mostly looking for better overall design advice, or if there are any ways to improve the code.